 Safari clothes are a serious affair in Africa.
 Yes, it is a bit “old-fashioned,” but fashions like the proper safari outfit never die.
 Unlike certain parts of the world, you won’t be laughed at if you show up in all khaki on a game reserve.

-While we are not seasoned guides, we have spent a year of our lives in the bush.
+While we are not seasoned guides, we have spent a year in the bush.
 We have been to all of the major parks of Southern and East Africa and put our favorite clothes to the test.
 We have a severe addiction to finding and testing the best garments on the market to form the best safari knowledge possible.

 This article can dispel some myths about what to wear on safari and back it up with solid packing advice.
 For more reading, check out our Africa packing list and tips.
-Let’s get down to some expert advice on what to wear in Africa and where to buy safari clothes.
+Let’s get some expert advice on what to wear in Africa and where to buy safari clothes.

 What Clothes to Pack for a Safari?